cstobey/vclods/README.md

 * script.dst.sql: run a query on primary connection that generates a query for secondary connection (data migration)
 * script.sql.tee-file.batch.sql: run a query, batch the output, stash batched statements into a file for auditing, run generated batch statements

-## Example Crontab
+### Example Crontab
-Specify when you want which directories to run and then everything in them run
+Specifies when you want which directories to run, which runs all scripts recursively in that directory.

     44 4 1 1 *   /usr/local/bin/vclod /vclod/yearly/
     15 2 1 * *   /usr/local/bin/vclod /vclod/monthly/